Frequently Asked Questions

 Who funds this project, and how can I donate to it?

 In 2017, the Tracker was seeded with a $50,000 grant from the Committee to Protect Journalists, which came to CPJ as part of a settlement agreement with Guardian reporter Ben Jacobs and Montana Congressman Greg Gianforte after the then-candidate seriously assaulted Jacobs at a campaign stop.
-CPJ has provided major funding to the Tracker each year since.
+CPJ also provided major funding to the Tracker for several years.
 Other funders that have supported the Tracker through grants to Freedom of the Press Foundation include Craig Newmark Philanthropies, the Yelp Foundation, Ford Foundation, Vital Projects Fund, James B. McClatchy Foundation, MacArthur Foundation and others.
 Individual small dollar donations are also critical for the Tracker’s success.
 Donate directly to the Tracker through the Freedom of the Press Foundation.